Return on equity

-ROE is equal to a fiscal year net income (after preferred stock dividends, before common stock dividends), divided by total equity (excluding preferred shares), expressed as a percentage.
+Thus, ROE is equal to a fiscal year's net income (after preferred stock dividends, before common stock dividends), divided by total equity (excluding preferred shares), expressed as a percentage.

+Because shareholder's equity can be calculated by taking all assets and subtracting all liabilities, ROE can also be thought of as a return on NAV, or assets less liabilities.

 Usage

+ROE measures how many dollars of profit are generated for each dollar of shareholder's equity, and is thus a metric of how well the company utilizes its equity to generate profits.

 ROE is especially used for comparing the performance of companies in the same industry.
-As with return on capital, a ROE is a measure of management's ability to generate income from the equity available to it.
+As with return on capital, an ROE is a measure of management's ability to generate income from the equity available to it.
 ROEs of 15–20% are generally considered good.

 ROE is also a factor in stock valuation, in association with other financial ratios.
-While higher ROE ought intuitively to imply higher stock prices, in reality, predicting the stock value of a company based on its ROE is dependent on too many other factors to be of use by itself.
+Note though that, while higher ROE ought intuitively to imply higher stock prices, in reality, predicting the stock value of a company based on its ROE is dependent on too many other factors to be of use by itself.